MKP715/HomeGroup/PRESENTER_NOTES.md

 - Open with the **Serenity Prayer** (ask everyone to stand).
 - After the prayer, introduce yourself: first name, alcoholic, your home group name, and your service position.

-### Talking Points
+### Talking Points — Introducing the Full-Day Theme
 - "Welcome to the District 22 Mini Conference here at Los Tres Patrillos in Greenville on this beautiful April 4th.
 We are part of NETA Area 65 — the North East Texas Area — one of 93 Areas in the AA General Service structure."
+- "Today's theme is **Foundation, Heritage, Humility** — three words that capture the essence of what we'll explore together across 14 hours."
+- "**Foundation** — This morning we'll discover why the home group is the bedrock of recovery."
+- "**Heritage** — This afternoon we'll trace our Dallas AA lineage back to a single living room in 1943."
+- "**Humility** — This evening we'll explore how anonymity keeps us spiritually grounded."
-- "Today's theme is **Home Group: Where It All Begins.** Everything we're going to explore today comes from AA Conference-approved literature — the Big Book, the Twelve and Twelve, the AA pamphlets, the Service Manual, and more."
+- "Everything we're going to explore today comes from AA Conference-approved literature — the Big Book, the Twelve and Twelve, the AA pamphlets, the Service Manual, and more."
 - "This isn't a lecture — it's a workshop.
 I'm going to ask you to participate, share, discuss, and think.
 The best insights today will come from you, not from me."

 ### Quick Engagement